wavemotion-dave/A8DS/readme.md

 The stock 800XL had 64KB of RAM.
 The default A8DS configuration is an XL/XE machine with 128KB of RAM which will run most of the 8-bit library.
-Other memory configurations are available from 48K up to 1088K which is enough to run nearly the entire 8-bit line up of games on their DS/DSi handhelds.
+Other memory configurations are available from 48K up to 1088K which is enough to run nearly the entire 8-bit line up of games on the DS/DSi.

-The emulator comes "equipped" with the ability to run cart dumps (ROM or CAR types), executable images (XEX) or disk images (ATR or ATX) which are the most popular "ROM" types for emulators.
+The emulator runs cart dumps (ROM or CAR types), executable images (XEX) or disk images (ATR or ATX) which are the most popular "ROM" types for emulators.
 The goal here is to make this as simple as possible - point to the 8-bit Atari game/program you want to run and off it goes!

 ![A8DS](https://github.com/wavemotion-dave/A8DS/blob/main/arm9/gfx/bgTop.png)